ekhay-hit/horiseon-site-refactor-project/README.md

 Refactored the site by remove some of div element and replaced them with semantic element.
 $I$ Added header tag in the header,
 $I$ Added footer tag in the footer of the site.
-### Added main tag for the main body.
+$I$ Added main tag for the main body.
-### Added alternate to images and link
+$I$ Added alternate to images and link
-### Refactored the CSS style by consolidating some of the class to avoid repeating code without changing the design of the site.
+$I$ Refactored the CSS style by consolidating some of the class to avoid repeating code without changing the design of the site.
+$I$ Added the comment to HTML and CSS